 Rating Relative frequency Great™ + + · Good™ + ·················· Not Great™ - ·················· Not Good™ - - ···

-The ratings aren’t objective declarations of something’s quality.
-They’re a measurement of just one person’s feelings about it.
+The ratings aren’t objective.
+They’re a measurement of just one person’s feelings about something.

 The ratings are in plain language, so most people already know the scale.